Matt Murdock (Marvel Cinematic Universe)

-Matthew Michael "Matt" Murdock is a fictional character primarily portrayed by Charlie Cox in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character of the same name—commonly known by his alias, Daredevil.
+Matthew Michael Murdock is a fictional character primarily portrayed by Charlie Cox in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character of the same name—commonly known by his alias, Daredevil.
 In the MCU, Murdock is a lawyer by day who specializes in legal defense alongside his colleagues Foggy Nelson and Karen Page, while also aiding other superpowered individuals within New York City.
 He further pursues a personal crusade to inflict his own brand of justice at night, masquerading as a masked vigilante hoping to remove the corruption facing Hell's Kitchen following the Battle of New York from The Avengers (2012).

 Murdock is blind, which with training enabled him to develop his other senses to superhuman levels.
-His activities would eventually bring him into conflict with enemies such as businessman Wilson Fisk and the Hand organization in the process, the latter of which he combatted alongside the Defenders when they successfully resurrected and weaponized a former ally and lover from his past, Elektra Natchios.
+His activities would eventually bring him into conflict with enemies such as businessman Wilson Fisk, former FBI agent Benjamin Poindexter and The Hand organization in the process, the latter of which he combatted alongside the Defenders when they successfully resurrected and weaponized a former ally and lover from his past, Elektra Natchios.
 Following Fisk's defeat, Murdock returns to his law practice, successfully defending Peter Parker against criminal charges pressed against him as well as entering a brief romantic relationship with fellow superhuman lawyer Jennifer Walters.
-He would also come to the defense of and befriend other vigilantes, namely Frank Castle, Jessica Jones, Luke Cage, Danny Rand, and Hector Ayala.
+He would also come to the defense of and befriend other vigilantes, namely Frank Castle, Jessica Jones, Luke Cage, Danny Rand, Hector Ayala, Angela del Toro, and Jack Duquesne.
+Following Nelson is murdered by Poindexter, Murdock retires as Daredevil, and Fisk is elected Mayor of New York City, leading a group of corrupt NYPD officers known as the Anti-Vigilante Task Force (AVTF).
+With Murdock resuming his role as Daredevil, he discovers the truth about Fisk's ambition to control all of New York and that his wife Vanessa Fisk was responsible for Nelson's death at Poindexter's hands, and decides to assemble a team to save the city.
+Murdock remains hidden and protecting civilians from Fisk's AVTF officers.
+After revealing his identity as Daredevil to the city to free Page from criminal charges, Murdock leads an army to confront Fisk and the AVTF, and convinces Fisk to resign.
+Murdock and Page attempt to move on with their lives, but Murdock is arrested and imprisoned for his actions as Daredevil.

 As of 2025, the character has appeared in the Marvel Television series Daredevil (2015–2018), the miniseries The Defenders (2017), the Marvel Studios film Spider-Man: No Way Home (2021), and the Disney+ television series She-Hulk: Attorney at Law (2022), Echo (2024), and Daredevil: Born Again (2025–present).
 An alternate version of the character appears in the animated series Your Friendly Neighborhood Spider-Man (2025–present), with Cox reprising the role.

 Cox's portrayal received significant praise critically and from fans, with the "#SaveDaredevil" campaign and petition being launched for his return after Daredevils cancellation in 2018, which Cox attributed in October 2022 as having been responsible for his return to the role.